DenkingOfficial/fastapi-vite-react-tw-nginx/README.md

     **NETWORK SHOULD BE THE SAME**

-4) There's a `nginx.conf` file, which you need to edit
+4) Open cloned nginx-reverse-proxy repo.
+There's a `nginx.conf` file, which you need to edit

     ```
     events {